My Naples Pizza Experience

 The other ― a standard fior di latte Margherita (7,50 Euros) ― turned soggy in the middle within a minute or two.

-(Rollover this picture of the fior di latte margherita to see the sturdier but blobbier Margherita del Vesuvio.)
+(Scroll from this photo of the fior di latte margherita to see the sturdier but blobbier Margherita del Vesuvio.)

 Meanwhile, though Salvo’s fior di latte Margherita did suffer from soggy interior, its cheese more than made up for the downside.
 It was extraordinary: creamy and rich, just the right amount of salt, and not at all blobby.
 The sauce was sweet but in a non-sugared way and, as with the Vesuvio, the pedigree of all of its ingredients is listed in detail on the menu.
 Here's Salvo’s menu.